Action for the Reinforcement of the Transitional Waters' Environmental Integrity

 ARTWEI project is part of the South Baltic Programme 2007 – 2013.
 The lead partner is the Klaipėda University and the partnership comprises other five partners from Lithuania, Germany, Poland and Sweden.

-Project duration: March 2010 until February 2013.
+Project duration: March 2010 – June 2013.